“Thicker” Isn’t Always “Stronger” When Building Concrete Roadways: Why Quality Still Matters

-When faced with building a new roadway in or around Savannah, Coastal Georgia or the Lowcountry, it is probably best not to call just any do viagra soft tabs work.
+When faced with building a new roadway in or around Savannah, Coastal Georgia or the Lowcountry, it is probably best not to call just any Savannah concrete company.
 There’s more to concrete roads than simply pouring, and it seems that making a roadway stronger or more reliable isn’t just a matter of making it thicker.

 This might seem counter-intuitive.
 After all, many old standards set by transportation industries have stressed thickness as a synonym for strength.
 However, recent research out of Minnesota—a state that sees significant challenges to their roadways—suggests that thickness is not all it’s cracked up to be.